v3l0c1r4pt0r/android_external_net-tools/README.md

 ------
 - ifconfig is failing at i.e. changing MAC address probably due to lack of getgrnam() function in bionic libc
+- hostname is useless at hte moment: localhost is returned as hostname and error as domainname, no ability to set any.
+It looks like Android is using non-standard way to provide real hostname for applications but surely it does it some way.
+We only need to find how and maybe we will be able to even change it...

 You can report any other issues using github and I will try to fix them.